 Tier Three – Operating Procedures (SOPs, Working Instructions)

-Standard Operating Procedures (SOP) describe overarching general technical standards or <CompanyName> policies related to the QMS.
+Standard Operating Procedures (SOP) describe overarching general technical standards or {{CompanyName}} policies related to the QMS.
 Working Instructions (WI) describe how to conduct processes, methods, or activities.
 Their aim is to achieve a certain tier of standardization in an organization.
 Whenever a standardized process is described, the standards define the key steps of the process and the roles involved in performing the process, as well as their respective responsibilities.
 SOPs and WIs include templates for forms or other documentation required by legislation, such as protocols, master files or specifications.

 Tier Four – Records, Reports